 A car accident may be financially devastating if you are the at-fault party and you don’t have enough insurance to cover the injured party’s damages.
 Accordingly, it is important to consider purchasing car insurance that includes at least the minimum required by Wisconsin law:

 - $25,000 liability coverage for personal injury or death of one person

 - $50,000 liability coverage for total personal injuries or death caused by the accident

 - Uninsured motorist coverage to pay for your injuries if you are hurt by a hit and run driver or an uninsured driver

-If you’ve experienced a Wisconsin car accident and have questions about your insurance coverage, contact the Madison offices of Hupy and Abraham at 608-277-7777 or toll-free at 800-800-5678 for a free, no-obligaton consultation.
-We would be pleased to send you a FREE copy of our book, The Ultimate Guide For Automobile Accident Victims.
+If you’ve experienced a Wisconsin car accident and have questions about your insurance coverage or recovery, contact us online or call us directly at 800-800-5678 for a free, no-obligation consultation.